jfsamper/glicko-db/FUTURE_FEATURES.md

 - OpenGotha metadata and match records are returned through typed `GothaTournamentPayload`, `GothaPlayer`, and `GothaMatch` dataclasses while preserving legacy mapping access for existing import consumers.
 - Standings positions remain unique and sequential with deterministic tiebreak resolution.
 - The dev-only pairing demo generator supports reproducible scenarios and includes Swiss/category variants.
+- Draft tournaments are hidden from public listings, while administrators can opt to show them in the tournament list.
+- Administrators can activate or deactivate players; inactive players are excluded from rankings and tournament participant selection.
 - Application-generated dates and times use UTC-5 by default; administrators can assign valid IANA timezones to individual accounts, and unset or invalid preferences fall back safely to UTC-5.
 - Full rating recomputation and incremental replay process same-day matches by round, treating unknown rounds as round 1.
 - Login rate-limit thresholds are environment-configurable through `config.py`, with defaults of five attempts in sixty seconds.
 - Account profile and password recovery are available: users can save email, language, theme, timezone, and password at `/admin/profile`; recovery uses configurable SMTP, hashed expiring tokens, single-use consumption, and generic responses.
 - Public reporting is available at `/reports` with inclusive calendar periods, All time defaults, player filtering, games-based selector ordering, opponent/country/club aggregates, and shared server-side totals.
 - Reports can be exported as CSV or localized PDF; PDF exports include centered headings, the selected player and period in the filename, and preserve the active filters.
+- Admin tournament actions support asynchronous panel refresh with redirect fallback for non-AJAX clients.

 ## Verified implementation status